-Film Review: Broken CityContemporary political crime drama pitting a villainous New York City mayor against the former cop-turned-private investigator he hires (cue hero here) is a familiar entry for the easy-to-please who will be further eased through the traffic jam of clic
+Film Review: Broken CityContemporary political crime drama pitting a villainous New York City mayor against the former cop-turned-private investigator he hires (cue hero here) is a familiar entry for the easy-to-please.

 Less politics as usual than movie business as usual, Broken City, broken into broad, splashy pieces of easily digestible narrative, visual and character components, does at least provide an easy ride into a cheesy, lazily imagined New York political scandal.
 If movies are vehicles, this one’s a tour bus into a comic-book city of nasty noir and Hollywood star-gazing.
 There are potholes aplenty, including a good and bad guy as real as anything found at 42nd Street’s Madame Tussauds.
 But the scenery (all those glittering skyscrapers) and glossy star presences (Mark Wahlberg, Russell Crowe, Catherine Zeta-Jones) are nice.

 Also problematic is that the film is so yesterday, echoing those noir-ish films from the ’30s and ’40s in which elements of big-city politics at the highest level, pervasive corruption, abuse of power, sex, murder, and the struggle of a relatable good guy bent on justice all converge.
 (The Glass Key is just one vintage that comes to mind.)